street-address-rb/street-address/README.md

 Since the original port the two code bases have drifted somewhat.
 The most recent perl codebase is [here](https://github.com/timbunce/Geo-StreetAddress-US).
 Any help porting updates would be greatly appreciated.

+## Ruby Version
+If you need this to work pre ruby 1.9.3 please use gem version 1.0.6 or below.

 ## Installation

     gem install StreetAddress